Truth Alert: American Academy of Pediatrics v. American College of PediatricsBy Shane Stahl • March 2, 2021 • 11:01 am

 Finding research on LGBTQ issues from so many different organizations can make it difficult to sort out what is scientifically and factually based versus what is inaccurately sourced or misrepresented.
-New research on the wellbeing of LGBTQ youth has led to various misinformation campaigns.
+Newer research on the wellbeing of LGBTQ youth has led to various misinformation campaigns, many of which are being used as coordinated attacks on transgender youth across the country.
 Here are the facts:

 IN THIS CORNER: The American Academy of Pediatrics (AAP)

-Founded in 1930, AAP is the country’s leading authority on pediatric healthcare.
+Founded in 1930, the American Academy of Pediatrics is the country’s leading authority on pediatric healthcare.
 Throughout their existence, they have issued thousands of recommendations both for doctors in practice and in matters of policy, all on a nonpartisan basis.

 IN THIS CORNER: The American College of Pediatricians (ACP)

-Founded in 2002, ACP is a deceptively titled organization that actually promotes a rabidly anti-LGBTQ agenda.
+Founded in 2002, ACP is a deceptively titled organization that actually promotes an anti-LGBTQ agenda.
 In fact, the organization has been called out by the Southern Poverty Law Center for their discriminatory and harmful rhetoric.
-Among their many supporters is notable anti-LGBTQ organization Alliance Defending Freedom, who have filed numerous lawsuits against LGBTQ individuals in areas including employment and housing protections.
+Among their many supporters is notable anti-LGBTQ organization Alliance Defending Freedom, which has filed numerous lawsuits against LGBTQ individuals in areas including employment and housing protections.

 ACP supports the widely debunked practice of so-called “conversion therapy,” in addition to taking stances against same-sex marriage and adoption.
 Studies they have cited have often been misinterpreted, leading many scientists to rebuke them.
-Most recently, the organization created a petition in support of the Trump administration’s efforts to virtually erase transgender people out of existence by gutting Title IX protections.
+The organization also created a petition in support of the Trump administration’s efforts to virtually erase transgender people out of existence by gutting Title IX protections.

 THE WINNER: American Academy of Pediatrics

 This nonpartisan group truly has the best interest of all children at heart.
-By advocating for their wellbeing, funding research in legitimate scientific inquiries, and taking proactive stances on LGBTQ-affirming policy and practice, AAP remains the definitive authority on the various scopes of pediatric care.
+By advocating for their well-being, funding research in legitimate scientific inquiries, and taking proactive stances on LGBTQ-affirming policy and practice, AAP remains the definitive authority on pediatric care.
 Visit their website here.